Computing $n^{\rm th}$ roots in $SL_2$ and Fibonacci polynomials: Counting powers in

-The following theorems are known through the work in~\cite{lost, lu, gm}.
-We provide an alternate proof.
-We begin with a general combinatorial lemma whose proof is obvious. \begin{lemma} Let $m$ and $n$ be integers.
-Let $G^m$ and $G^n$ respectively denote the sets of $m^{\rm th}$ and $n^{\rm th}$ powers in a group $G$.
-If $|G^n| + |G^m| > |G|$ then the word $X_1^m X_2^n$ is surjective on $G$. \end{lemma} An immediate consequence of this combined with our counting is, \begin{proposition} Let $n$ be an odd prime such that $n \nmid q$ and $n < q-1$.
-Then the word map $X_1^2 X_2^n$ is surjective for the group $SL_2(\mathbb F_q)$. \end{proposition} \begin{proof} If $n$ does not divide the order of $SL_2(\mathbb F_q)$ then every element in $SL_2(\mathbb F_q)$ is a power of $n$ and the proposition holds for trivial reasons.
-Thus we assume that $n \mid q^2 - 1$.
-Using Corollary~\ref{square-count-sl2q} and Theorem~\ref{count-prime-powers}, we observe that if $n \nmid q$ and $n < q - 1$ then $s(2,q) + s(n, q) > |SL_2(\mathbb F_q)|$.
-The preceding lemma thus ascertains the surjectivity of $X_1^2 X_2^n$. \end{proof} \begin{theorem} Let $n$ be a prime and $q$ is odd.
-Then the word map $X_1^nX_2^n$ is surjective on $SL_2(\mathbb F_q)$ except when $n=3=q$. \end{theorem} \begin{proof} The case $n=2$ is done in Theorem~\ref{sq-surj}.
-Hence we may assume $n\geq 3$.
-If $n$ does not divide the order of the group the word map $X^n$ itself is surjective.
+\end{enumerate} \end{proof} As a consequence to our counting above, we give an alternate proof to a well known Waring type result (see~\cite{lost, lu, gm} for more general results) for the groups ${\rm SL}_2(\mathbb F_q)$. \begin{corollary} Let $n > 2$ be a prime and $q$ odd.
+Then the word map $X_1^nX_2^n$ is surjective on ${\rm SL}_2(\mathbb F_q)$ except when $n=3=q$. \end{corollary} \begin{proof} If $n$ does not divide the order of the group the word map $X^n$ itself is surjective.
 Thus we need to look at the case when $n$ divides the order of the group.
-Suppose $n\nmid q$ then from Theorem~\ref{count-prime-powers} it is clear that the number of $n^{th}$ powers is $\frac{n+1}{2n} > \frac{1}{2}$.
+If $n\nmid q$ then from Theorem~\ref{count-prime-powers} it is clear that the number of $n^{\rm th}$ powers is $\frac{n+1}{2n} > \frac{1}{2}$.
 Hence, the product of two such elements will cover whole of the group.

-Now, we are left with the case $n\mid q$.
-The proportion of elements which are $n^{th}$ powers in $SL_2(\mathbb F_q)$ is $\frac{q-2}{q}$ which is $> \frac{1}{2}$ if $q\geq 5$, and we are done.
-This leaves us with the case when $q=3$ and $n=3$.
-In this case non-semisimple classes are not cubes and neither product of cubes.
-This proves the theorem. \end{proof} We can use the same argument in above proof to get better result as follows, \begin{theorem} Let $m$ and $n$ be odd primes, not necessarily distinct.
-Let $q$ be an odd.
-Then the word map $X_1^m X_2^n$ is surjective on $SL_2(\mathbb F_q)$, except in the case when $m = n = q = 3$. \end{theorem}